 The first meeting of the Center athletic committee was held last Sunday evening when the program was discussed.
 As yet no definite time or days were assigned except those heretofore mentioned.
 The girls, however, have been assigned Tuesday nights and Wednesday afternoons.
-We would like to make it clear that the Tuesday night class is for girls-using the word looselyout of High School.
+We would like to make it clear that the Tuesday night class is for girls-using the word loosely out of High School.
 The High School girls will be accommodated Wednesday afternoons.

-It is hoped that physical exambe available before the program gets Gersh Finklestein, and yours truly.
+It is hoped that physical examinations for all using the gym will be available before the program gets Gersh Finklestein, and yours truly.